 Delivering personalized rewards simply is not possible without the right technology.
 How can dedicated compensation management software help?

 In a competitive and ever-changing job market, employers need every advantage to attract the talent they need.
 The right rewards package can be an important enticement for new hires, as well as a way to earn the loyalty of existing employees.
 But employee needs are changing.
 Blame it on the pandemic, or on existing trends related to changing demographics and evolving workforce expectations, but today's workers want rewards that support their life needs.
 Those needs differ from employee to employee based on many factors, such as role, gender, age group, locale, family status, and so on.
 Enter one-to-one compensation.

-Compensation software allows HR and managers to get an all-in-one view of an employee’s total rewards.
-By analyzing the current rewards package for an employee in the context of his or her total rewards history and relevant industry benchmarks, managers can make informed decisions about how best to motivate that individual.
+Compensation software allows HR and managers to get an all-in-one view of an employee’s total rewards, and propose an effective compensation plan for that individual.
+By analyzing the current rewards package for an employee in the context of his or her total rewards history, relevant industry benchmarks, and employee characteristics, HR and managers can make informed decisions about how best to motivate that individual.

 When, where, and how to adjust compensation is a strategic decision.
 Should you adjust all job roles equally to align with cost of living increases?
 How should you adjust these values to reward top-performing employees?
 Will you need special adjustments to improve retention rates of specialized job roles?
 How will you align variable pay incentives to strategic goals?

-Increase efficiency of reward management
+Increase the efficiency of rewards management

 Just as technology has increased the efficiency of processes in many other business functions, the use of compensation management technology can free HR from many of the manual tasks it performs today.
 Compensation personnel, freed from non-value-added tasks can then spend time on strategic compensation management for improved cultural and goal alignment.